 What if Your Forgot or Didn’t Take Your Stroller to Japan

 If you forgot to take your stroller to Japan or if you don’t want to travel with your stroller, there’s still a solution to have a stroller in Japan during your stay.
-It is possible, of course, to buy a stroller in Japan, but parents that tried that option didn’t find cheap strollers that could serve this purpose.
+It is possible, of course, to buy a stroller in Japan, but parents who tried that option didn’t find cheap strollers that could serve this purpose.

 The best option, in my opinion, is to rent a stroller in Japan and then return it at the end of your stay.

 There’s a cool company created by parents that can help you with the stroller rental.
 It’s called Lileo.
-It offers the possibility of renting high quality Bugaboo strollers made specially for the city because they are compact enough to fit almost everywhere.
+It offers the possibility of renting high-quality Bugaboo strollers made specially for the city because they are compact enough to fit almost everywhere.
 Plus they are easy to fold, carry and store, and they can be easily pushed with one hand.

 This couldn’t be more hassle-free for parents.
-You can benefit from all the advantages of using a stroller in Japan without having to travel overseas with your own stroller.
+You can benefit from all the advantages of using a stroller in Japan without having to travel overseas with your stroller.

 At the end of your stay, you just have to return the stroller using the address label they gave you.

-What you Should Know Before Travelling With Your Stroller
+What You Should Know Before Travelling With Your Stroller

 If you decide to take your stroller to Japan, you have to keep in mind a few things.
 Not all strollers are the same, so you have to pick one that will fit your needs in Japan.